 - Some people also get a migraine attack if they consume chocolate, apple skins, bananas, or black tea with phenols or tannins.

 The triggers for a migraine vary from one person to another.
-To know what exactly triggers a migraine in your teen, maintain a journal noting the frequency, date, and time, and the events preceding the headache.
+To know what exactly triggers a migraine in your teen, maintain a diary noting the frequency, date, and time, and the events preceding the headache.

 5 Symptoms Of Migraines In Teenagers